T-MPLS

-T-MPLS or Transport MPLS is a transport network layer technology that uses extensions to a subset of the existing MPLS standards and is designed specifically for application in transport networks.
+Transport multiprotocol label switching (T-MPLS) is a transport network layer technology that uses extensions to a subset of the existing MPLS standards and is designed specifically for application in transport networks.
 Work to define T-MPLS was started by the ITU-T in February 2006.
 It was intended specifically as a connection-oriented packet-switched (co-ps) application offering a simpler implementation by removing MPLS features that are not relevant to co-ps applications and adding mechanisms that provide support of critical transport functionality.

 ITU-T ceased work on T-MPLS in December 2008, in favour of MPLS-TP standardization.

 T-MPLS uses the same architectural principles of layered networking that are used in other technologies like SDH and OTN.
 Service providers have already developed management processes and work procedures based on these principles for use in networks that use those other technologies.

 In this way T-MPLS was intended to provide a reliable packet-based technology that is familiar and also aligned with circuit-based transport networking; it supports current organizational processes and large-scale work procedures.

 T-MPLS is a low cost Layer 2 technology that provides QoS, end-to-end OA&M and protection switching.

 The following ITU-T Recommendations exist for T-MPLS.
 These Recommendations will be superseded (i.e., replaced) by new revisions that apply to MPLS-TP and reference the joint work being undertaken by the ITU-T and IETF.